Chris234k/chris234k.github.io/_games/mightier.md

 ---
 ### 3rd Party Game Support
-Mightier has 27 games inside of it, you can seem them here https://www.mightier.com/game-directory/
+Mightier has 27 games inside of it, you can see them here: [Mightier Games](https://www.mightier.com/game-directory/)

 In addition to maintaining our existing library, my work involved adding several games to Mightier:
 - Air Hockey